kyphan38/arca/assets/docs/2-technologies/devops tools/iac/terraform/1-introduction/1-overview.md

 ## Challenge

-Challenge: Terraform allows us to create reusable code that can deploy identical set of infrastructure in a repeatable fashion
+Challenge: Terraform allows us to create reusable code that can deploy an identical set of infrastructure in a repeatable fashion

 ![img](./img/1/1.png)